Fruit Growers News Vegetable Growers News Organic Grower National Nut Grower Spudman Product Processing GPN Mag

 Historic family farm

-The family farm was established in the late 1800s by John Evans, Mark’s great- great- grandfather, who bought the original 40 acres.
-John’s son, Ben Evans, later took over, followed by Duane Evans.
-Today, the farm is managed by Mark’s father, Mike and uncle Mark A. Evans.
-Evans Bros. operates on 1,000 acres, with 200 of those dedicated to fruit.
+The Evans family farm began in the late 1800s when John Evans, Mark’s great-great-grandfather, bought 40 acres.
+John’s son, Ben Evans, took over, followed by Duane Evans.
+Today, the farm is managed by Mark’s father, Mike, and uncle, Mark A. Evans.
+Evans Bros. operates on 1,000 acres, with 200 dedicated to fruit production.

-The younger Mark’s involvement on the farm started when he would get off the school bus with his schoolmates, throw his backpack on the floor and head to the orchard to pick dropped apples for the families who worked for his family.
-Evans dined at the workers’ camp, and during summers worked on the farm, mowing, building trellises, spraying and hand thinning.
+Mark’s involvement started early.
+After school, he would drop his backpack and head to the orchard to pick dropped apples for the families who worked on the farm.
+He also dined at the workers’ camp and spent summers mowing, building trellises, spraying and hand thinning.

-In 2010, Evans earned a bachelor’s in fruits and vegetables, emphasizing viticulture, from Washington State University (WSU).
-“That’s where I truly saw the vastness of the fruit industry,” Evans said.
+In 2010, Evans earned a bachelor’s degree in fruits and vegetables, with an emphasis in viticulture, from Washington State University (WSU).
+“That’s where I truly saw the vastness of the fruit industry,” he said.
 “At the time, our farm felt small in comparison.
-I remember being amazed by seeing a single planting that covered over 1,000 acres.”
+I remember being amazed by seeing a single planting that covered 1,000 acres.”

-Thinning and pruning are critical for growing apples.
-An early 1990s trip to New Zealand inspired Evans’ father and uncle to begin planting higher-density orchards with Jonagolds and Honeycrisps.
-Evans Bros. grows fruit on vertical axis, tall spindle and double leader systems.
+Thinning and pruning remain critical for apple production.
+An early 1990s trip to New Zealand inspired Evans’ father and uncle to plant higher-density orchards of Jonagolds and Honeycrisps.
+Evans Bros. now grows on vertical axis, tall spindle and double leader systems.

-Each system possesses challenges.
 “Adapting to these newer systems showed us that your yields and quality do change for the better,” Evans said.
 “Learning some of the new rules in modern systems have actually given us a better idea on how to adapt and improve our older systems.”

-Spraying remains important.
+Despite the challenges, Evans said farming remains rewarding.
 “The best part is being outside, putting in the work and getting your blood flowing,” he said.
 “For me, watching the tree and fruit develop throughout the season is incredibly rewarding.
 It’s similar to how spring, summer and fall only come once a year.
-The stages of the tree’s growth — bud break, flowering, fruit set and harvest — happen just once annually, making each season special.
-I also enjoy the challenge of working with people in the orchard.”
+The stages of the tree’s growth — bud break, flowering, fruit set and harvest — happy just once annually, making each season special.
+I also enjoy the challenge of working with people in that orchard.”

 — Doug Ohlemeier, Assistant Editor